jdkweb/rdw-api/README.md

 # RDW API

+Laravel wrapper for the Dutch open mobility data.
+Basic Vehicle Registration All non-sensitive data of the Dutch vehicle fleet. \

 Laravel application to get vehicle information from [opendata.rdw.nl](https://opendata.rdw.nl) or [overheid.io](https://overheid.io). \
 This wrapper can be extended to be used in Filament: [rdw-api-filament](https://github.com/jdkweb/rdw-api-filament)